vkostyanetsky/Foodlog/README.md

 ## How to set up?

-You can find all configurable parameters in the [profile.yaml](profile.yaml).
+You can find all configurable parameters (the calories limit, target ranges of macronutrients etc.) in the [profile.yaml](profile.yaml).

 ## Which requirements does it have?